ovh/manager/.ai-doc/20-dependencies/manager-react-shell-client.md

 The **Manager React Shell Client** provides React hooks and utilities for integrating µApps with the OVHcloud Manager shell.
 It handles shell communication, tracking, navigation, breadcrumbs, and internationalization in React applications.

-This package is essential for React µApps to communicate with the Manager shell, providing seamless integration with the container application and standardized tracking capabilities.

 ## ⚙️ Context

 Manager React Shell Client is designed for: